-- Appearance must be neat and clean: - Hair must be clean and well groomed. - Facial hair must be trimmed and maintained. - Clothing must not be unreasonably soiled or badly worn.
+- Appearance must be neat and clean: - Hair must be clean and well groomed.

-Common Sense, decency and good taste are required:
+- Facial hair must be trimmed and maintained. - Clothing must not be unreasonably soiled or badly worn. - Common Sense, decency and good taste are required:

-- Footwear must be worn at all times.
+• Footwear must be worn at all times.
 Bedroom slippers are not allowed and for elementary students, backless footwear is not allowed.
-Parents should ensure that the footwear their students wear to school does not impede their safety. - Shirts must be tucked in or cover the waistband of pants, skirts, or shorts when arms are raised above the head. - No shirts with degrading/demeaning messages, writing or pictures with alcohol/tobacco or illegal drug memoranda/depiction. - No sleeveless undershirts, spaghetti straps, tube tops, halter-tops, backless tops, or one-sleeved tops will be allowed. - No low-cut tank tops.
-All tops must have shoulder straps at least three fingers wide - No hats, scarves, bandannas, headgear or sweatshirt hoods may be worn in the building during school hours; i.e. 8 am - 4 pm - Shorts may be worn during the school day and to school activities from the beginning of school to November 1 and from April 1 to the end of school.
-Spandex, short-shorts and yoga pants may not be worn.
-Skorts are considered to be a skirt.
-Shorts must be fingertip in length.
-Skirts must reach the top of the kneecap.
-If skirts include a slit, the slit must be no more than finger length when the wearer's arms are hanging in a rest position. - Any student involved in extra-or co-curricular activities shall purchase a school polo shirt(s) that will be provided through the district office.
-The shirt(s) will be worn with khaki pants on game days, or for any activities in which the student is representing the Golden Plains' Schools.
-(NOTE: The activity's individual sponsor and/or sponsors at their prerogative, may specify a mode of dress not related to polo shirts/khaki pants' attire.) - No footwear with wheels included or attached in school buildings or at school events.
+Parents should ensure that the footwear their students wear to school does not impede their safety.

+• Shirts must be tucked in or cover the waistband of pants, skirts, or shorts when arms are raised above the head.

+• No shirts with degrading/demeaning messages, writing or pictures with alcohol/tobacco or illegal drug memoranda/depiction.

+• No sleeveless undershirts, spaghetti straps, tube tops, halter-tops, backless tops, or onesleeved tops will be allowed.

+• No low-cut tank tops.
+All tops must have shoulder straps at least three fingers wide

+• No hats, scarves, bandannas, headgear or sweatshirt hoods may be worn in the building during school hours; i.e. 8 am - 4 pm

+Shorts may be worn during the school day and to school activities from the beginning of school to November 1 and from April 1 to the end of school.
+Short-shorts may not be worn.
+No footwear with wheels included or attached in school buildings or at school events.